TarShah/BST_SET/README.md

 9  Print - Given the set number, print all its elements as comma-separated values.

-// New sets numbers should be created in a consecutive oreder
+// New sets numbers should be created in a consecutive order